CVHS-CS-Club/QuerosDiscordBot/README.md

 # QuerosDiscordBot

 ## What is Queros?
-Queros (pronounced like kew-eros) is a Discord bot designed with moderation features, utillity, music, and other fun commands!
+Queros (pronounced like kew-eros) is a Discord bot written in Python designed with moderation features, utillity, music, and other fun commands!

 ##Moderation: